 The Sixth Form at St John Payne is a vibrant place and we have an outstanding record of academic attainment that enables our students to successfully access a range of future pathways including university, apprenticeships and employment.
-We are rightly proud of our post 16-provision and every year more than 40% of our students proceed to Russell
+In 2019, we retained our Outstanding grading from Ofsted.
+We are rightly proud of our post 16-provision and every year 40% of our students proceed to Russell Group universities,

-"Sixth-form students receive excellent provision.
+"Sixth Form students receive excellent provision.
 Students are mature and motivated to succeed.
 They are proud of their school and take an active role in supporting younger pupils, for example acting as mentors for Key Stage 3 pupils.
 Teachers have strong subject knowledge and a secure understanding of examination requirements.
 As a result, the proportion of students who attain higher grade A Levels meets and often exceeds the national average"